Sweden Southern Sweden

 5. Fredriksdal Museum & Gardens – Sweden’s largest open-air museum

-On the 36 hectares that constitute the museum, there is also a museum shop, an open-air theatre, a flower shop, a playground, the largest print museum in the Nordics “Det Grafiske Museum”, a garden café and several picnic areas where you can eat your own brought food.
+Across the museum’s 36 hectares, you will also find a museum shop, an open-air theatre, a flower shop, a playground, a garden café and picnic areas where you can enjoy your own food.

 Fredriksdal Museum & Gardens